Cyclic Sieving and Plethysm Coefficients: Crystal Structure on Tableaux

-\begin{df} A $\mathfrak{g}$-crystal $B$ is \textit{connected} if the underlying graph, in which elements $b$ and $b'$ are joined by an edge if there exists $i$ such that $e_i \cdot b = b'$ or $e_i \cdot b' = b$, is connected.
-We refer to the connected components of the underlying graph as the \textit{connected components} of $B$. \end{df}
+\begin{df} A $\mathfrak{g}$-crystal $B$ is \textit{connected} if the underlying graph --- in which elements of $B$ are vertices, and vertices $b$ and $b'$ are joined by an edge if there exists $i$ such that $e_i (b) = b'$ or $e_i (b') = b$ --- is connected.
+Given a subset $C \subset B$, if the elements of $C$ are the vertices of a connected component of the underlying graph of $B$, then $C$, equipped with $\operatorname{wt}|_C$ and $e_i|_C, f_i|_C$ for all $i$, is a $\mathfrak{g}$-crystal, and we refer to $C$ as a \textit{connected component} of $B$. \end{df}

-\begin{rem} Regular connected $\mathfrak{g}$-crystals should be thought of in analogy with irreducible representations of $\mathfrak{g}$. \end{rem}
+\begin{rem} Regular, connected $\mathfrak{g}$-crystals should be viewed as depictions of irreducible representations of $\mathfrak{g}$. \end{rem}

 \begin{df} Let $B$ be a $\mathfrak{g}$-crystal.
 An element $b \in B$ is a \textit{highest weight element} if $e_i$ vanishes at $b$ for all $i$.
 If $b$ is the unique highest weight element of $B$, then $B$ is a \textit{highest weight crystal} of highest weight $\operatorname{wt}(b)$. \end{df}